strontic/strontic.github.io/xcyclopedia/library/FXSST.dll-805DA5DFA15387C0528B441B9EE8C4E4.md

 ## Possible Misuse

 *The following table contains possible examples of `FXSST.dll` being misused.
-While `FXSST.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `FXSST.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --